List of The Disastrous Life of Saiki K. characters: PK Academy

 A transfer student with light brown hair in a bowl cut.
 He speaks very quickly and can ramble for minutes without stopping.
 He knows Kusuo from elementary school, and suspects that he is a psychic after he had been bullied multiple times by a student named Takashi and then rescued by Kusuo.
-He has very keen observation skills, that Kusuo initially thought he too was a psychic.
+He has very keen observation skills, to the extent that Kusuo initially thought him to also be a psychic.
 When he is nervous he wets himself.
-Kusuo eventually tells him his secret in order to keep his identity from widely spreading.
+Kusuo eventually tells him his secret in order to keep his identity from becoming widely known.

 He was named after (透明, tōmei) which means "Invisible" in Japanese.